tango-controls/fandango/doc/devices/Dev4Tango.rst

 Helper Methods
 ==============

-:init_my_Logger: initialize the internal logger and self.error/warning/info/debug/trace methods.
+:init_logger: initialize the internal logger and self.error/warning/info/debug/trace methods.

 :getAttributeTime(any): extract epoch time from any of the different value objects in Tango

+:getAttributeTemplate(name,type,rw,unit,format): Returns an Attr object ready to be inserted with self.add_attribute(&Attr,&reader,&writer,&allowed)

 :get_devs_in_server(class): obtains the DevImpl objects instantiated in the same server